Impasse Surface of Differential-Algebraic Power System Models: An Interpretation Based on Admittance Matrices: Characterizing impasse surface

-Moreover, since Theorem \ref{thmimpassenetw} is a necessary condition for hitting the impasse surface, the actual time when system trajectory hits the impasse surface is later than the time when inequality \eqref{impassenetwineq} is no longer satisfied.
-Hence, it can provide an early warning of voltage collapse for triggering emergency control, an example of which will be shown in the case study.
-In visualizing the process of voltage collapse, it is convenient to define the index $\Ivs(t)$ as the ratio of the left-hand-side to right-hand-side of \eqref{impassenetwineq}.
-The post-fault system will collapse only when $\Ivs(t)$ becomes less than one, and hence $\Ivs(t)$ is a dynamic indicator of proximity to voltage collapse.
+Further, in visualizing the process of voltage collapse, it is convenient to define the index $\Ivs(t)$ as the ratio of the left-hand-side to right-hand-side of \eqref{impassenetwineq}.
+According to Theorem~\ref{thmimpassenetw}, $\Ivs(t)$ being less than one is a necessary condition for hitting the impasse surface, which means the actual time when system trajectory hits the impasse surface must be later than the time when $\Ivs(t)$ is below one.
+Hence, the index $\Ivs(t)$ is a dynamic indicator that can provide an early warning of voltage collapse for triggering corrective control, an example of which will be shown in the case study.
+By comparison, a necessary and sufficient condition for hitting the impasse surface will not leave any time for corrective control.
+It shows that Theorem~\ref{thmimpassenetw}, which inevitably has conservativeness as a necessary condition, does have some merits in control application.

-Next, we move to a special case where all loads are purely static (i.e., $Y_{mi}^{\upeq}(t)=0$, $\forall i\in\mV_L$), which is commonly studied in the literature \cite{hiskens1989energy, lesieutre1999existence, oluic2018nature}.
+Next, we move to the special case where all loads are purely static (i.e., $Y_{mi}^{\upeq}(t)=0$, $\forall i\in\mV_L$), which is commonly studied in the literature \cite{hiskens1989energy, lesieutre1999existence, oluic2018nature}.
 In this case we have the following theorem regarding the impact of load exponents (the proof is given in Appendix).